joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

 A common task in analytics is to compute the average
-value (or some other aggregate quantity like median or max)
+value (or some other aggregate quantity like median or maximum)
 for people in different groups.
 For example, we might be interested in computing
 the average height of people in a given country.

 We can do this using Apache Pig fairly easily.
-First, we load in the data
+First, we load in the data:

 ```
 people = LOAD 'people.csv' USING PigStorage(',')